 Over the years, Microsoft has developed several services on Azure to allow for the seamless implementation of data and analytics solutions.
-Power BI, its cloud-based reporting solution, has become a de facto standard over the last 2-3 years while further services for data management, data lake storage, and data processing and transformation have been added over the years.
-To tackle the growing complexity facing customers looking to pick and choose the right cloud service for their needs, and to deliver a single cloud service for a complete data lakehouse architecture, Microsoft combined all its relevant services for data & analytics use cases into one central service called Azure Synapse Analytics.
+Power BI, its cloud-based reporting solution, has become a de facto standard for BI over the last 2-3 years while further services for data management, data lake storage, and data processing and transformation have been added over the years.
+To help customers simplify how they manage BI and AI/ML workloads, and to compete with converged data platforms such as Snowflake and Databricks, Microsoft combined all its relevant data and analytics services into Azure Synapse Analytics.

 engine.
 This combination enables the execution of enterprise data warehousing workloads as well as data science and machine learning workloads in one cohesive environment.
 The Azure Data Factory service for ETL is also included in Azure Synapse Analytics.
 Azure Data Factory offers code-based and code-free implementation of data pipelines for many source systems including several cloud services and ecosystems (e.g., SAP, GCP, AWS, Oracle and many others).
 It also integrates with Power BI – its own cloud-based reporting solution – which in turn has introduced features to seamlessly integrate

 Microsoft Fabric, now in preview, aims to further simplify customer implementations by stitching together elements from Power BI, Azure Synapse and Azure Data Factory into a single SaaS environment.
 Microsoft Fabric supports use cases that span data engineering, data science, data warehousing, real-time analytics and BI.
 Microsoft also offers database templates for Azure Synapse Analytics.
 These include content for industry verticals and a large number of generic use cases.
 This move follows Microsoft’s 2020 acquisition of ADRM Software, a leading provider of large-scale industry data models, which are used by many large companies worldwide as information blueprints.
 This suggests that Microsoft is trying to go beyond providing pure base technologies with Azure Synapse Analytics by offering additional business content.

 User & Use Cases